21ryano/Oesterle-Data-Science-Portfolio/README.md

 - **NOTE**: I have two previous projects that I think you should also take a look at!
-   - First, a streamlit basketball statistics app that can tell you statistics about any player since 1991!
+   - First, a streamlit basketball statistics app that can tell you statistics about any player since 1996!
 Check it out [HERE!](https://github.com/21ryano/Oesterle-Data-Science-Portfolio/tree/main/EDA/Basic_Streamlit_App).
    - Second, an EDA of a very untidy (but now super tidy) 2008 Olympics dataset.
-Check that out [Here]!
+Check that out [Here!](https://github.com/21ryano/Oesterle-Data-Science-Portfolio/tree/main/EDA/TidyData-Project)